 The BoomBottle MM is the size of a 16-ounce beverage, same as the Boom, but completely different.

 The MM stands for “MagicMount” which allows magnets to make the speaker feature-packed for all your outdoor adventures.
 The speaker on first look screams rugged and durable from all the sides.
-It is a whopping IP67 certified water and dust proof outdoor Bluetooth speaker.
+It is a whopping IP67 certified water and dustproof outdoor Bluetooth speaker.

 Straight out of the box, it comes with a USB Type C charging cable, a magnetic metal pad, some guides and the device itself.
 The device can stick to any surface be it metal or non-metal.
 It has magnets on the bottom that are very very strong and can stay where you want them to stay.

-The BoomBottle MM also comes with a magnetic pad which you can place using an adhesive to the non-metal ground and the device snaps on to it with the same magnets.
+The BoomBottle MM also comes with a magnetic pad that you can place using an adhesive to the non-metal ground and the device snaps on to it with the same magnets.
 It is also equipped with a bottle opener that comes handy in every outdoor plan.

 The sides of the device show very sturdily looking tactile buttons that look like they have been carved straight out of the device.
 This outdoor Bluetooth speaker has a 12-hour battery life with a 4000mAh backup.
 It has an auto EQ for indoors and outdoors.